Parsha Vayechi: Bereshith/Genesis 47:28 - 50:26

 The twelve sons of Ya’aqob, the tribes, were all different, yet they each had their role to play.
 Some were teachers, some were Torah scholars, some were priests, leaders, warriors, farmers, merchants, etc.

-Each received their own blessing, so many years later when they were scattered throughout the world, they would each be able to do their part to bring the peoples of the world back to Elohim.
+Each received their own blessing so that many years later when they were scattered throughout the world, they would each be able to do their part to bring the peoples of the world back to Elohim.

 Each would do their unique part in their unique way in their unique part of the world for their unique portion of the people.